wtang1996/cs52-workshop-1/README.md

 ```
 Use "not" or "only" depending on whether you'd like to apply the styling when the stated condition exists, or when it does not exist.

 The mediatype is the first major component of the media query.
 It is the first condition that must be met (or not met if using not).
-It can take on any of 4 parameters. you can use "print" to have content display differently when being printed, "screen" for when it is being displayed on screen, "speech" for when a screenreader is reading the page out loud to, say a disabled person, or "all" meaning all of the above.
+It can take on any of 4 parameters.
+You can use "print" to have content display differently when being printed, "screen" for when it is being displayed on screen, "speech" for when a screenreader is reading the page out loud to, say a disabled person, or "all" meaning all of the above.
 There are also many deprecated types that we will not discuss here.

 The media feature is the other major part of the media query, the second condition that must be met.
 You can continue to concatenate more media features using that and statement can take be any of the following: